benoctopus/gif-grab/README.md

 It is also worth noting that the bigger gif frames may be prone to browser compatibility issues.
 I'm working on it.
 In the meantime, simply refresh the page if you encounter any of these issues.

+ps: sorry for the lack of comments :(